 The evidence that supports the benefits of vaccination and the preventive shield it offers children from tons of diseases is staggering.
 Despite all of it, there continue to be parents who believe in the unnatural nature of vaccines and choose to keep their kids away from immunization or delay it to a point quite later in life.
-This very thought process goes against the principle of vaccination since it was created in the first place to quickly provide the infants with a strength to fight these illnesses early in life.
+This very thought process goes against the principle of vaccination since it was created in the first place to quickly provide infants with the strength to fight these illnesses early in life.
 The absence of vaccination robs the body of undergoing the development of strength required to fight powerful infections such as measles and other diseases, which can be fatal for kids in the absence of immunization.

 Parents choose to blame the reactions their children have after undergoing a vaccination.
 Some children do have a mild fever or even a slight rash on their body once they have been immunized.
 Since immunization works on the principle of sandboxing the body in an environment where it can fight a controlled amount of the disease and develop immunity towards it in a safe manner, the natural outcome of it is a slight fever.
 However, this minor discomfort is better than exposing a child to the full-fledged attack of the illnesses without any defensive mechanism in place to fight it.

-What Contents in Vaccines Can Cause Autism?
+What Contents in Vaccines Can Cause Autism

 One of the major reasons why vaccines suddenly entered the spotlight of the discussion around autism is due to a false link established between the MMR vaccine and autism, leading to a false conclusion of one leading to the development of the other.

-This started when a major medical journal in England published the results of a study that established a connection between children developing the symptoms similar to autism after having been administered the MMR vaccine.
+This started when a major medical journal in England published the results of a study that established a connection between children developing symptoms similar to autism after having been administered the MMR vaccine.
 The MMR vaccine is used to immunize children against measles, mumps, and rubella in a single go.
 Later on, it was discovered that the results of the study were coincidental and were later retracted from the journal.
 Unfortunately, around the same time, an issue about the presence of thimerosal in various vaccines began to be debated, which ended up getting mixed with the MMR issue.

 Thimerosal is a popular element being used in vaccines for numerous years.
 It helps in keeping the growth of various bacteria and fungi in check.
 The inclusion of thimerosal is necessary since any contamination of the vaccine needs to be countered to prevent the harmful growth of any organisms inside it.
 Vaccines rarely contain thimerosal today.

 The reason for thimerosal to be considered harmful to children began to emerge from the news that its presence causes mercury poisoning in children.
-The chemical constitution of thimerosal does, in fact, contain a compound of mercury, termed as ethyl mercury.
-However, the kind of mercury that is harmful to human beings by collecting within the muscle tissue and impairing the brain development in children, is methylmercury.
+The chemical constitution of thimerosal does, in fact, contain a compound of mercury, termed ethyl mercury.
+However, the kind of mercury that is harmful to human beings by collecting within the muscle tissue and impairing brain development in children, is methylmercury.
 This compound is found extensively in seafood, which is why it is highly recommended to avoid the consumption of certain types of fish.

 Ethyl mercury is quite different from methylmercury and does not collect within the human tissue.
 The human body ends up flushing out ethyl mercury almost instantly with no harm internally, apart from slight redness in the area of the injection in a few children.
 However, the early immunization schedules ended up clubbing numerous vaccines together at the same time.
 Some of the major ones such as diphtheria, influenza, hepatitis, and a few others ended up being administered to children around the same time.
 This caused a substantially larger portion of ethyl mercury to enter their bodies.

-Even though ethyl mercury does not pose any damage to the health, an agreement was reached amongst the vaccine manufacturers to reduce or totally end the use of thimerosal in the production of vaccines.
+Even though ethyl mercury does not pose any damage to health, an agreement was reached amongst the vaccine manufacturers to reduce or totally end the use of thimerosal in the production of vaccines.
 Hence, most vaccines manufactured today do not contain thimerosal or have extremely trace quantities of it.

-Later on, another survey-based research conducted by an individual arrived at the conclusion that the exposure of thimerosal increases the chances of children suffering from autism by nearly 6 times as before.
+Later on, another survey-based research conducted by an individual arrived at the conclusion that the exposure of thimerosal increases the chances of children suffering from autism by nearly six times as before.
 Most of the data used in this research were based on an outdated system of procuring information of vaccinated children, which did not have any consistency and often contained illegitimate and wrong information.
 With the methodology used in the research itself coming under fire and being detected for extensive flaws, this conclusion was also withdrawn and the individual was banned from practising medicine.

 Numerous studies have emerged that have shown an increase in autism even after using vaccines that do not contain thimerosal.
 Similarly, studies have also shown that a group of kids showed no signs of autism even after being subjected to vaccines that contained thimerosal in safe amounts.
 No harm to their body or brain was observed.